isaiasmatewos/documentation/installation.rst

 Systemd reads the :ref:`environment variables <env-variables>` from the file :code:`/etc/miniflux.conf`.
 You must restart the service to take the new values into consideration.

-The files to build the Debian packages are available here: `<https://github.com/miniflux/package-deb>`_.

 RPM Package Installation
 ------------------------